Code-Institute-Submissions/The-Whom/readme.md

    * details about your requirements (i.e: type of event, duration, song requests, e.t.c)
 4. Once information has been provided, click on the "send" button to submit.

 We aim to reply to all submitted contact requests within 48 hours.
-However, if you do not recieve a reply within this time, please re-submit your request.
+However, if you do not receive a reply within this time, please re-submit your request.

 **NOTE**: this time frame **excludes** bank holidays and weekends